PeterBid/Esperanto/README.md

 Users can also rate and review teachers as well as signing up to be a teacher themselves.

-As a team of developers ranging from diverse international backgrounds interested in langauges, we wished to create a langauge education platofor.
+As a team of developers ranging from diverse international backgrounds interested in languages, we wished to create a language education platform.
 We used an existing language site Italki as a template for which to form our ideas, however we wished to make an even "cleaner" version of this site visually.

 Even the name of our app, the Esperanto, was inspired by the wish for international communication.
-We though this was a consistant and clear way to brand the purpose of our platform.
+We thought this was a consistent and clear way to brand the purpose of our platform.

 This is a full stack application built with Express, MongoDB and React.
 It was also my first experience creating a back end.